 Foreshortening Tutorial – How to Draw Foreshortened Figures

 Foreshortening can be so tricky!
 With the principles, tips and exercises in these videos/articles, it’ll become easy!
-Or, you know, a bit less of a pain in the arse anyway.
+Or, you know, a bit less of a pain anyway.
 You can watch the video, or read the article below:

 Mayko and I talked through this topic, and realised it’s a pretty big one.
 We got a bit over excited, and we’re going to make a little series on it.
 And I think by the end of it, you might even start to like foreshortening.

 The first thing to do is understand what makes it difficult.
 The challenge with foreshortening is not in the model, not in the angles and all that.
 The difficulty comes from our brains.
 And if we can break down that bit of our brains that causes problems, this whole thing is going to be easier.
 This may sound like a lot of nonsense now, but you’ll see what I mean!

 Quick explanation of foreshortening